jameerpathan111/robottelo/docs/features/index.rst

 Features
 ========

-This is Robottelo Features documentation.
+This is Robottelo Features features documentation.
 It contains a high level explanation about its capabilities.

 .. toctree::